muehlefeldt/unity-machine-learning/docs/run-log.md

 ## 6011
 * Rerun of the config of 2341.
 * Increased run of 10e6 steps.
+* Observations in comparison to 2341:
+  * Epsiode length is becoming less but still hitting the ceiling in terms of maxstep possible in unity.
+List is 200 actions per ep by the nn.
+  * Reward remains below 1.

+## 6012+
+* Sensor study.
+* Uses the config of 6011 but less steps.
+Only 1.5e6 and sensor count changed.
+* Compare against 2341 and look at reward and ep. length.
+* sensorCount: [1, 2, 4, 8, 16, 32]

 # Next
 * Hyperparameter study with one sensor.